knmnyn/cs4248-2120/_pages/projects.md

 _Credits: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_

 _Warning_ ⚠️: this section of the website is still undergoing revision for this semester.
-Last updated 4 Jan 2022, to sync with current decisions. ⚠️
+Last updated 8 Jan 2022, to sync with current weightage. ⚠️

 A key part of the mastery of any skill is practicing it, outside of the formal algorithmic basis for the topics.
 The **student projects** form an integral part of the assessment.
-Student groups should have 4 to 5 group members and will be partially self-assembled (into groups of size 1 or 2) and then assembled by the teaching staff into final groups with project preferences and expertise distribution.
+Student groups should have 4 to 5 group members and will be partially self-assembled (into groups of size 1 to 3) and then assembled by the teaching staff into final groups with project preferences and expertise taken into account.

 Due to the high demand for this course, we have had to make concessions in the scope and variability of the our project component.
 The staff will propose a set of suitable datasets for students groups to work with.